Top 10 things to do in South Iceland

 7. Hiking the Svínafellsjökull Glacier

 For many visitors, a trip to Iceland is not complete without paying a visit to Europe’s largest glacier.
-Svínafellsjökull is a tongue of the monumental Vatnajökull Glacier, stretching right to the verdant region of Skaftafell.
+Svínafellsjökull is a glacial tongue of the monumental Vatnajökull Glacier, stretching right to the verdant region of Skaftafell.
 Tours are generally available from March through to December and involve fun and easy trekking across the jagged ridges, blue crevasses and many glacial tongues of this otherworldly ice cap.

 8. The Crystal Cave

-9. Jökulsárlón glacier lagoon and the Diamond beach
+9. Jökulsárlón Glacier Lagoon and the Diamond Beach

 10. Climb the Eyjafjallajökull Volcano

-Iceland’s most notorious volcano announced its presence to the world when it blew its glacier cap back in 2010, grounding thousands of planes throughout Europe.
-However, the trail to the 5,466-foot summit is one of the most beautiful day hikes in Iceland, earning adventurous trekkers expansive views of the country’s coastline and the craggy Vestmannaeyjar Islands offshore.
+Iceland’s most notorious volcano announced its presence to the world when it blew its glacier cap back in 2010, grounding thousands of planes throughout Europe.The trail to the 5,466-foot summit is one of the most beautiful day hikes in Iceland, and adventurous trekkers are rewarded with expansive views of the country’s coastline and the craggy Vestmannaeyjar Islands offshore.
 You can even go for a snowmobile tour on the ice cap as you marvel at the effects the eruption had on the landscape.

-Book tours and activities
+Book Tours and Activities